-Regardless of what type of dialysis access you have, if you’re one of the 700,000 people in the United States needing dialysis, you’re at risk of developing a clot in your dialysis access.
-If this happens, you need to receive treatment as soon as possible because if your access is clotted you will not be able to receive your next hemodialysis treatment until the access is repaired, or replaced.
+If you’re one of the 700,000 people in the United States needing dialysis, you’re at risk of developing a clot in your dialysis access, regardless of the type of access you may have.
+If this happens, you need to receive treatment as soon as possible because with a clotted dialysis access, you will not be able to receive your next hemodialysis treatment until the access is either repaired or replaced.

 Stenosis is when a blood vessel narrows.
-It’s a common cause of access dysfunction, particularly with arteriovenous (AV) fistulas and arteriovenous grafts.
-Stenosis in any vein or artery can create changes in blood flow and pressure throughout the dialysis access. ii
+It’s a common cause of access dysfunction, particularly with arteriovenous (AV) fistulas and AV grafts.
+Stenosis in any vein or artery can create changes in blood flow and pressure throughout the dialysis access.
+(2)

-A narrowing of an artery that feeds your AV fistula or graft can slow the flow of blood through your access during treatment, and if the blood flow is significantly reduced, it can lead to inadequate dialysis, and quite likely to cause the access to become totally blocked, or clotted.
+A narrowing of an artery that feeds your AV fistula or graft can slow the flow of blood through your access during treatment.
+If the blood flow is significantly reduced, it can lead to inadequate dialysis, and is quite likely to cause the access to become totally blocked or clotted.

-If thrombosis occurs in your AV fistula or graft, blood flow will be reduced or even prevented from moving through your access.
+If thrombosis occurs in your AV fistula or AV graft, blood flow will be reduced or even prevented from moving through your access.
 A blood clot can also occur in a central venous catheter (CVC).
-Regardless of where a thrombosis occurs, it needs to be treated as soon as it is discovered. ii
+Regardless of where a thrombosis occurs, it needs to be treated as soon as it’s discovered.
+(2)

-The first step in treating a clotted CVC is the administration of a “clot busting” medication called tissue plasminogen activator (tPA) In some cases this can be done in the dialysis center.
+The first step in treating a clotted CVC is the administration of a “clot busting” medication called tissue plasminogen activator (tPA).
+In some cases, this can be adminnistered in the dialysis center.
 If this doesn’t work, you might need to be referred to an access center for a vascular specialist to evaluate why the CVC has clotted.
-There are several methods that the vascular specialist may use to attempt declotting of your CVC.
-If these methods are unsuccessful you may need to have your catheter replaced. i
+There are several methods that the vascular specialist may use to attempt the declotting of your CVC.
+If these methods are unsuccessful, you may need to have your catheter replaced.
+(1)

 Thrombolysis is a minimally invasive, outpatient procedure performed by a vascular specialist.
 For the procedure, you will first be given a local anesthetic to numb the area and if needed, a moderate sedative to help you relax.

 If your access clots, it’s important that you seek treatment as soon as possible.
-Keeping your access free of clots means you’ll be able to rest easy, trusting your access is functioning properly and you’re getting the life-saving dialysis treatments you need.
+Keeping your access free of clots means you’ll be able to rest easy, trusting your access is functioning properly so that you’re getting the life-saving dialysis treatments you need.